 The same goes for people who have oily skin.
 They might be more prone to acne, but their skin shows much slower aging rates.
 The natural oils work as a mask for the appearance of fine lines and wrinkles.

-We don't get to choose which skin type we're dealt with, but we can always do something to improve our skin.
+We don't get to choose the skin type we're dealt, but we can always do something to improve it.
 Managing the amount of oil our skin produces is no exception.
-And by controlling the amount of oil, we can also control the side-effects which come along with oily skin.
+And by controlling our sebum levels, we can also control the side effects of oily skin.

-What are the symptoms of oily skin type, what causes it and how can you treat it effectively?
+So, what are the symptoms of the oily skin type, what causes it, and what skincare products can you use to treat it effectively?
 Let's find out.

-Just like any other skin condition, there are many symptoms which are attributed to the oily skin type.
-The degree to which you will experience these will depend largely on your specific skin type.
+Just like any other skin condition, there are many symptoms attributed to oily skin.

-It's important to remember that your skin can change as you grow older, or even on a smaller scale – as the seasons change or even as a result of your hormonal fluctuations.
-So, if you're currently suffering from oily skin it doesn't mean that it will always be the case.
+It's important to remember that your skin can change due to age, the change in seasons, or even as a result of your hormonal fluctuations.
+So, if you're currently suffering from oily skin, it doesn't mean it will always be the case.